-Jobs in China need more than China visa and just the obvious China cover letter and China resume writing and translation - it requires thorough preparation.
+Jobs in China need more than a China visa and just the obvious China cover letter and China resume writing and translation - it requires thorough preparation if you want to pass a China job interview.
 You will face problems that in all probability did not even cross your mind when you decided to try employment in China.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.